 - The standard deduction has been roughly doubled.

 Mortgage Interest Deductions in Washington State

 Republicans in Congress went back and forth over this provision, with the House and Senate creating their own versions.
-In its final version, the Tax Cuts and Jobs Act will allow eligible homeowners to deduct interest paid on mortgage loans up to $750,000.
+In its final version, the Tax Cuts and Jobs Act allows eligible homeowners to deduct interest paid on mortgage loans up to $750,000.
 That’s a reduction of $250,000 from the previous cap of $1 million.

-Granted, most homes across Washington State are priced below $750,000.
+Granted, many homes across Washington State are priced below $750,000.
 So the mortgage interest deduction shouldn’t affect the “average” homeowner in most parts of the state.
 But in places like Seattle, where property prices can be much higher, some homeowners could have their mortgage interest deceptions capped at a lower level.

 The good news for people with existing loans is that these changes will only apply to new home loans.
 So homeowners who took out their mortgages before the new tax bill was passed should be able to enjoy the same level of deduction.
 In other words, it’s grandfathered.

 Seattle Homeowners Could Be Affected More